Why did Dark Souls 3 get so much hate?

 Why was Lothric Castle so kino?

 I loved DS3, but I still think ER's combat was two steps forward and 3 steps back.
-Guard counters, jump attacks, and actually useful weapon arts would have been enough to encourage more variety than Roll+R1 spam but the bosses and uberfucked scaling of the game ruined it.
+Guard counters, jump attacks, and actually useful weapon arts would have been enough to encourage more variety than Roll+R1 spam but the bosses and uberfricked scaling of the game ruined it.
 Dark Souls 3 bosses were great because their moveset was actually fair and had clear rythms to their attack patterns.
 Just because they were readable and predictable doesn't mean they're fun.
 It's like saying a rhythm game is bad because you know what the next note is going to be.

-ER on, the other hand, removed the pattern part of attack pattern made every fucking boss have wacky ass inconsistent movesets and long ass combos they could cancel any time and start up again with no warning.
+ER on, the other hand, removed the pattern part of attack pattern made every fricking boss have wacky ass inconsistent movesets and long ass combos they could cancel any time and start up again with no warning.
 And on top of that every hit deals far, far more damage than it should and even with maxed out VIG and heavy armor you still felt like glass.
 ER I think is the first game where FROM actually tried to make it as hard as people hype Souls games up to be.
-I would bet 99.9% of Gankertards who scream "git gud" at this are fags who cheesed the bosses with ashes and bleed or just beat their heads against the boss until they got lucky.
+I would bet 99.9% of Gankertards who scream "git gud" at this are gays who cheesed the bosses with ashes and bleed or just beat their heads against the boss until they got lucky.

 With that being said, literally all they had to do was remove one of those problems and the game is actual 9/10 worthy.
-Take away the schizo movesets but still keep the damage tight if you do fuck up or keep the schizo movesets but literally just cut the damage in half.
+Take away the schizo movesets but still keep the damage tight if you do frick up or keep the schizo movesets but literally just cut the damage in half.

 It doesn't take me 10s to look up any ongbal video that proves your ER take completely wrong.
 Skill issue.